 Free

-Certifiers Circle
+UK Certifiers Circle

-These guidance documents are provided by the UK Passivhaus Certifiers’ Circle.
+These guidance documents are provided by the UK Certifiers’ Circle.
 Passivhaus Certifiers are individuals who have been internationally accredited by the Passive House Institute (PHI) to certify Passivhaus buildings, EnerPHit retrofits and PHI Low Energy Buildings anywhere in the world on behalf of the Passive House Institute and in accordance with their criteria.
-You will need to log in or register to view these documents.
+You will need to log in or register for free to view these documents.

 Passivhaus certification requires a Summer Comfort Statement, signed by the building owner, detailing the thermal comfort strategy, design assumptions, overheating risks, and stress testing.
 This template supports certification, accommodating buildings with active cooling by presenting expected cooling results.